10 Offbeat Places In Thailand that Need To Be On Your Bucket List

 How to get there: 4 – 5 hours from Bangkok by flight & ferry

 Coolest thing to do here: With some world class dive sites, scuba diving here is a must!

 Sukhothai is Thailand’s first ancient capital and now home to many UNESCO world heritage structures.
-Located in the lower north of Thailand, it sees fewer visitors than its more popular cousin – Ayutthaya.
+Located in the lower north of Thailand, it sees few travelers than it should.

 Sukhothai has close to 200 historical sites and temple ruins – all inside the Sukhothai Historical Park.
 These splendid ruins are set amidst trees, ponds, paddies and villages.
 The best way to get around these ruins is on cycle.
 Apart from the architecture, Sukothai’s old world charm and rural lifestyle is sure to draw you in.

 How to get there: 7 – 8 hours from Bangkok by bus or train